kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 > In Go, error handling is important.
 The language's design and conventions encourage you to explicitly check for errors where they occur (as distinct from the convention in other languages of throwing exceptions and sometimes catching them).
 In some cases this makes Go code verbose, but fortunately there are some techniques you can use to minimize repetitive error handling.

-## Wrapper with pattern matching-ish?  (sort of like Either)

-Cite the swish / pattern matching example.

-## Either types (domain specific)

-What the example would look like

-* No generics support as of now.
-* Would a hand-rolled, domain specific one be very hard to write?
-Maybe it's not as bad as I think.
-* Is that really much different than the `catch` macro from my scheme days?
-All that's doing is wrapping.

-Note: This probably goes against the grain in terms of what is considered idiomatic.

 ## State machine-ish